SreeBalaji/Peer-2-Peer-File-Sharing-System/README.txt

 If the existing file is in the cache space, its status should be changed so that it is "moved" to the permanent space (you should also do whatever adjustments that are necessary).

-Test Data
-The test data used to test part (1) is available.
-The test data used to test part (2) is also available.

-Please do not use the port numbers in the testdata.
-Please only use ports that are assigned to you.

-Project Report
-In the README file which you will submit, please include a description of your program flow and any major design decisions you have made (e.g., how many threads you have and what do they do).
-Please do not repeat anything that is already in this spec.
-You are strongly encourage to have good comments in your code.

-Grading Guidelines
-Part (1) grading guidelines has been made available.
-Part (2) grading guidelines has been made available.

-Please do not use the port numbers in the grading guidelines.
-Please only use ports that are assigned to you.
-Your code is suppose to work with any port numbers above 1024.
-Your code must not check if the port numbers are assigned to you because your code needs to work with the (unknown) port numbers used during grading.

-Please run the scripts in the grading guidelines on nunki.usc.edu.
-It is possible that there are bugs in the guidelines.
-If you find bugs, please let the instructor know as soon as possible.

-Finally, the grading guidelines is the only grading procedure we will use to grade your program.
-No other grading procedure will be used.
-We may change testing data for grading and may change the commands to match the data.
-(We may make minor changes if we discover bugs in the script or things that we forgot to test.)
-It is strongly recommended that you run your code through the scripts in the grading guidelines.

-Miscellaneous
-You are required to use separate compilation to compile your source code.
-You must divide your source code into separate source files in a logical way.
-You also must not put the bulk of your code in header files!
-A SERVANT node must be implemented as a single process.
-If you are not familiar with pthreads, you should read the Pthreads Programming book mentioned in the recommanded textbook section of the Course Description.
-Your must not do busy-wait!
-If you run "top" from the commandline and you see that your program is taking up one of the top spots in CPU percentages and show high percentages, this is considered busy-wait.
-You will lose a lot of points if your program does busy-waiting.
-It's quite easy to find the offending code.
-If you run your program from the debugger, wait a few seconds, then type <Cntrl+C>.
-Most likely, your program will break inside your busy-waiting loop!
-An easy fix is to call select() to sleep for 100 millisecond before you loop again.

-Some people are having trouble with connect().
-Here's some information that may help you.
-Please note that you if you fail to connect to another node for whatever reason (e.g., the node is not up), you must get a new socket (by calling socket()) the next time you try to connect.

-Some papers about other peer-to-peer systems are in the class reading list.
-For part (2), the maximum size of a memory buffer is limited to 8,192 bytes.
-There is no limit for part (1).
-If you don't have a favorite binary search tree, you might want to checkout GNU's libavl.
-If you don't have a favorite INI file parser or a string based hash table data structure, you might want to checkout Nicolas Devillard's iniparser (and modify it if necessary).
-If you have .nfs* files you cannot remove, please see notes on .nfs files.

-[Last updated Tue Nov 27 2012]    [Please see copyright regarding copying.]